 In the last 3 decades, we have seen a great emergence and the rising of street food in India.
-When I Googled to know more information on “street food in the global menu”, I was indeed surprised that it has been there since the 19th century in many countries.
+When I googled to know more information on “street food in the global menu”, I was indeed surprised that it has been there since the 19th century in many countries.
 We have forayed into it quite lately, perhaps because of our deep rooted family culture to eat home cooked food, sitting together.
-Among Indian Hindus, food is viewed in synonymous with god; it is often called as “annalakshmi” meaning goddess or lakshmi, blessing abundant food grains in a house.
+Among Indian Hindus, food is often called as “annalakshmi” meaning goddess, blessing abundant food grains in a house.
 Food grains or cooked food were given as alms or charity to the poor and needy.
 As a matter of fact, as per the Hindu traditions, it is a compulsive rule to offer food to the poor before one eats his meal.
 It is probably due to all these reasons that food was never sold in return for money.
 With the growing times and change in economics in the country, hotels and restaurants made its entry and mark in our country.
 But one of the aspects in a hotel or a restaurant needs to be ordered, prepared, served and then billed.
 So, to eat the simplest dish in a hotel, in this cycle takes at least 30 minutes, which is again not affordable for the people who are on run.
 Street food or the commonly known “fast food” comes as a savior to both of these issues.
 It has been the most successful small scale enterprise in any corner of the country.
 In fact, all big hotels have the fast food section as a part of their enterprise.

 What is street food?
 As per Wikipedia, it is a ready to eat food or drink sold by a vendor in a street or a public place in a food truck for immediate consumption.
 As far as our country is concerned, street food displays its own diversity on the basis of region, taste and demand.
 The biggest concern over the street food is the hygiene and cleanliness of the environment and surrounding where the food is prepared.
 The streets are contaminated and the food prepared in such surrounding is bound to be an invite for all ills and diseases.
 But, given a second thought, all of these street foods and fast food can be quickly, cleanly and more tastily prepared at home.
 So, c’mon let us get started to prepare some lip smacking street foods.